-The global laboratory automation market reached a value of US$ 4.3 Billion in 2017.
-The market value is further projected to reach US$ 5.9 Billion by 2023, exhibiting a CAGR of around 5% during 2018-2023.
+The global laboratory automation market reached a value of US$ 4.55 Billion in 2018.
+The market value is further projected to reach US$ 6.20 Billion by 2024, exhibiting a CAGR of 5.4% during 2019-2024.
 Laboratory automation can be defined broadly as any device, software or process that requires minimal human intervention and improves the efficiency of the laboratory.
 Laboratory automation may include the use of robots, conveyors, software, machine vision, etc.

 Laboratory automation has played a major role in saving time, reducing costs, eliminating human error and improving the efficiency of experiments.
 As a result, automation has moved past the “nice to have” to the “must have” in the modern laboratory.
 Laboratory teams today are continually looking for ways to increase their efficiency and improve the long-term value of their operations.
 Organisations are now adopting laboratory automation solutions to enhance their work and maximize the efficiency of their testing processes.

 - Laboratory automation is playing a major role in maximizing the accuracy of laboratory results and minimizing human errors to ensure that work is completed efficiently.
 It also enables the laboratory to deliver the reports quickly ensuring that actionable data is available on a short notice for review.

 - Automation is also enabling laboratories to reduce manual work.
 Automation solutions can complete many testing processes that would otherwise require significant amount of manual work.
 Labor costs account for a significant share of the total laboratory costs.
 Moreover, automation systems improve the productivity of labs and reduce the increase in costs that may arise due to wastage.